The SPIN Selling Method — I Took a Deep Dive so You Don’t Have to

 Try the SPIN sequence instead.
 Ask a Problem question, probe into the consequences with Implication questions, then ask the buyer to recognize the value of a solution with a Need-Payoff question.

-SPIN Selling Outcomes for Measuring Progress
+Outcomes for Measuring Progress in SPIN Selling

-Transactional salespeople often move through all four of these stages in a single sales call.
 However, reps working on larger, more complex deals might take two months to two years to complete them.
 In cases like these, there are four possible outcomes for each sales call in the SPIN selling methodology:

 1. Advance